junior1407/Competitive-Programming/readme.md

 * **Problems:**

   * [Amazing Race](https://www.hackerearth.com/pt-br/practice/algorithms/graphs/minimum-cost-maximum-flow/practice-problems/algorithm/amazing-race-3/): Can be solved by MaxFlowMinCost by connecting all racers to all checkpoints and filtering them on the sink.

+## General Problems:

+- Problems:

+  - [Tarzan](https://olimpiada.ic.unicamp.br/pratique/p2/2012/f1/tarzan/): Check if it`s possible to go to all vertices.
+Any visited technique will work.

 # Search:boom: